-What makes this study abroad program so unique is the fact that you’ll have the opportunity to study Spanish at two very different campus settings, both of which have experienced, professional faculty and air-conditioned classrooms.
-Each of these campuses has been custom designed and built to serve as a Spanish Immersion School
+What makes this study abroad program so unique is the fact that you’ll have the opportunity to study Spanish at three very different campus settings, all of which have experienced, professional faculty and air-conditioned classrooms.
+Each of these campuses has been custom designed and built to serve as a Spanish Immersion School.

-You’ll live with a middle-class host family which will give you the opportunity of a total immersion experience.
+You’ll live with a middle-class host family which will give you a total immersion experience.
 During your stay with your host family, you will have two meals daily along with open conversation and participation in family life.
-Lunch will either be on campus or included on excursions
+Lunch will either be on campus or included on excursions.